NingxuanFeng/PewLSTM/README.md

 # PewLSTM
 This is the implementation of the model and real-world parking data described in:

-Feng Zhang, Ningxuan Feng, Yani Liu, Cheng Yang, Jidong Zhai, Shuhao Zhang, Bingsheng He, Jiazao Lin, Xiaoyong Du, "PewLSTM: Periodic LSTM with Weather-Aware Gating Mechanism for Parking Behavior Prediction"
+"PewLSTM: Periodic LSTM with Weather-Aware Gating Mechanism for Parking Behavior Prediction"(https://www.ijcai.org/Proceedings/2020/610)

 Appeared in IJCAI'2020